CircuitVerse/Interactive-Book/docs/binary.md

 ## Binary to decimal demonstration
 ---
-Let's tell you something more about conversion.
+Let's say you something more about conversion.
 Conversion from Binary to Decimal is quite a simple task.
 All you need to do is begin from the right.
 Follow the steps below:
 - STEP 1 ::
-Write the decimal value of each digit on top of them respectively.
+Write the decimal value of each digit on top of them, respectively.
 The value which you seek to write is 2^(place value from right) beginning from 0 i.e., 2^0, 2^1, 2^2 .... continuing up to 2^7.
 - STEP 2 ::
 Now, multiply each digit of binary number with its value.
 - STEP 3 ::
 Add 'em all.
 - STEP 4 ::
-Result is ready :)
+The result is ready :)

 **_Note: If the number is large, increase bits of the binary number on the left.
 Keep in mind that it's value will increase subsequently._**